Hamiltonicity of Token Graphs of some Join Graphs: A relationship between Gray codes for combinations and the Hamiltonicity of token graphs

 \section{A relationship between Gray codes for combinations and the Hamiltonicity of token graphs}

+There are several applications of token graphs to Physics and Coding Theory; see, e.g.~\cite{fisch2, fisch, Jo, soto}.

+Regarding the Hamiltonicity, there is a direct relationship between the Hamiltonicity of token graphs and Gray codes for combinations.

 Consider the problem of generating all the subsets of an $n$-set, which can be reduced to the problem of generating all possible binary strings of length $n$ (since each $k$-subset can be transformed into a $n$-binary string by placing an $1$ in the $j$-th entry if $j$ belongs to the subset, and $0$ otherwise).
 The most straightforward way of generating all these $n$-binary strings is counting in binary; however, many elements may change from one string to the next.
-Thus, it is desirable that only a few elements change between succesive strings.
-The case when succesive strings differ by a single bit, is commonly known as \emph{Gray codes}.
+Thus, it is desirable that only a few elements change between successive strings.
+The case when successive strings differ by a single bit, is commonly known as \emph{Gray codes}.
 Similarly, the problem of generating all the $k$-subsets of an $n$-set is reduced to the problem of generating all the $n$-binary strings of constant weight $k$ (with exactly $k$ $1$'s).

-The term ``Gray'' derives from Frank Gray, a research physicist at the Bell Telephone Laboratories, who used these codes in a patent he obtained for \textit{pulse code communication}.
 Gray codes are known to have applications in different areas, such as cryptography, circuit testing, statistics and exhaustive combinatorial searches.
 For a more detailed information on Gray codes, we refer the reader to \cite{baylis, ruskey-graycodes, savage}.
 Next, we present a formal definition of Gray codes.

 Let $S$ be a set of $n$ combinatorial objects and $C$ a relation on $S$, $C$ is called the \textit{closeness relation}.
-A \emph{Combinatorial Gray Code} (or simply \emph{Gray code}) for $S$ is a listing $s_1,s_2,\ldots,s_n$ of the elements of $S$ such that $(s_i,s_{i+1})\in C$, for $i=1,2,\ldots,n-1$.
-Aditionally, if $(s_n,s_1)\in C$, the Gray code is said to be \emph{cyclic}.
-In other words, a Gray code for $S$ with respect to $C$ is a listing of the elements of $S$ in which succesive elements are close (with respect to $C$).
+A \emph{Combinatorial Gray Code} (or simply \emph{Gray code}) for $S$ is a sequence $s_1,s_2,\ldots,s_n$ of the elements of $S$ such that $(s_i,s_{i+1})\in C$, for $i=1,2,\ldots,n-1$.
+Additionally, if $(s_n,s_1)\in C$, the Gray code is said to be \emph{cyclic}.
+In other words, a Gray code for $S$ with respect to $C$ is a listing of the elements of $S$ in which successive elements are close (with respect to $C$).
 There is a digraph $G(S,C)$, the \emph{closeness graph}, associated to $S$ with respect to $C$, where the vertex set and edge set of $G(S,C)$ are $S$ and $C$, respectively.
 If the closeness relation is symmetric, $G(S,C)$ is an undirected graph.
 A Gray code (resp. cyclic Gray code) for $S$ with respect to $C$ is a Hamiltonian path (resp. a Hamiltonian cycle) in $G(S,C)$.